Implant-Retained Dentures – Spring, TX

 Stabilize Your Denture with Dental Implants

 Has slipping and irritation made it too difficult to chew certain foods, like steak?
 You don’t need to give up your favorite meals just because you’re missing teeth.
 If a traditional denture hasn’t given you the results you want, it’s time to discover the security of dental implants.
-An implant-retained denture allows you to enjoy the next best thing to your real teeth when needing full mouth replacement.
+An implant-retained denture in Spring, TX allows you to enjoy the next best thing to your real teeth when needing full mouth replacement.
 Dr. Kuykendall will rebuild your smile, so you can enjoy your favorite meals again.

 How Do Implant-Retained Dentures Work?

 Several innovations have improved the fit and aesthetics of a traditional denture, but it will never feel like your real teeth.
 It’s held to your gum tissue using suction or an adhesive, which allows you to maintain a balanced diet, but there will always be some degree of slipping or irritation.